movabletype/mt-theme-apex/README.md

 4. Create a site with "Apex" theme.

 ## For Developer
-If you want to create your own apex theme, you can use scss files with grunt task (required sass and compass capavilities in local computer)
+If you want to create your own Apex theme, you can use scss files with grunt task (required sass and compass capavilities in local computer)

 ```
 cd build/ && npm install && grunt build